Fiserv/exchange/docs/getting-started/boarding.md

 titles: Update Merchant, JSON Update Merchant Example -->

-The `/boarding/merchant` endpoint supports updating for the merchant and subgroup, while the `/boarding/outlet` allows the outlet to be updated.
+The `/boarding/merchant` endpoint supports updating for the merchant level and subgroup level, while the `/boarding/outlet` allows the outlet to be updated.
 To update the outets and subgroups , the `outlet_external_id` or `sub_group_external_id` must also be added to the request to specify the outlet/sub group, which can be found using the `RETRIEVE_MERCHANT_HIERARCHY` operation at the `/boarding/application` endpoint (see [API specs for this request](../api?type=post&path=/v1/apis)).
 The application reference must be added to the request, and operation type based on the update being made.

-- UPDATE_MERCHANT at `/boarding/merchant` for merchant
+- UPDATE_MERCHANT at `/boarding/merchant` for merchant level.
-- UPDATE_MERCHANT_SUB_GROUP at `/boarding/merchant` for subgroup
+- UPDATE_MERCHANT_SUB_GROUP at `/boarding/merchant` for subgroup level.
-- UPDATE_OUTLET at `/boarding/outlet` for outlet
+- UPDATE_OUTLET at `/boarding/outlet` for outlet level.

 ---